Torus equivariant K-stability: Specialisation of a test-configuration

-As explained in \cite{gaborJ} Theorem 2.4 a well-known result of Arezzo, Pacard and Singer \cite{arezzo} implies that the polarised manifold $(\operatorname{Bl}_p X, L - \epsilon E)$ admits an extremal metric in the sense of Calabi.
-The semistability result of \cite{gaborExtr} shows that we must have $\df(\operatorname{Bl}_{\overline{\alpha \cdot p}} \X', \LL' - \epsilon \mathcal{E})^\perp_T \geq 0$.
-But this contradicts \eqref{blpFormula}, so we must have in fact $\df(\X, \LL) > 0$ as claimed. \end{proof} \begin{proof}[Proof of Theorem \ref{mainThmCscK}] The same proof as for Theorem \ref{mainThmCscKNorm} works under the alternative assumption that $(\X, \LL)$ has normal total space and $(\X_0, \LL_0)$ is not isomorphic to $(X, L)$.
-Indeed in this case we can assume by Theorem \ref{normalThm} that $(\X', \LL')$ has normal total space and is not induced by a holomorphic vector field, so the same must hold for $(\X', \LL')^{\perp}_T$.
-The rest of the argument is unchanged. \end{proof} \begin{rmk} The proof of the main result of \cite{gaborJ} (Theorem 1.4) shows that if $(X, L)$ is extremal and $T \subset \Aut(X, L)$ is a maximal torus then we have $\df(\X, \LL)^{\perp}_T > 0$ for all $T$-equivariant test-configurations whose normalisation is not induced by a holomorphic vector field in $T$ (or equivalently, which are not isomorphic to such a product outside a closed subscheme of codimension at least $2$).
+\begin{rmk} The proof of the main result of \cite{gaborJ} (Theorem 1.4) shows that if $(X, L)$ is extremal and $T \subset \Aut(X, L)$ is a maximal torus then we have $\df(\X, \LL)^{\perp}_T > 0$ for all $T$-equivariant test-configurations whose normalisation is not induced by a holomorphic vector field in $T$ (or equivalently, which are not isomorphic to such a product outside a closed subscheme of codimension at least $2$).
 If the assumption is dropped there are counterexamples.
 Note that Theorem 1.4 in \cite{gaborJ} is mistakenly stated without this assumption.
-See \cite{chenyang} Remark 4 and the note \cite{jacopoErratum} for further discussion. \end{rmk}
+See \cite{chenyang} Remark 4 and the note \cite{jacopoErratum} for further discussion. \end{rmk} \end{section}